singnet/dev-portal/public/assets/Platform-workshops/docker-snet/README.md

-# SingularityNet workshop examples
+# SingularityNET workshop examples

-Docker image and number of simple application examples which demonstrate how to work with SingularityNet platform.
+Docker image and number of simple application examples which demonstrate how to work with SingularityNET platform.

 For the sake of clarity and simplicity it is a prepared environment which simulates behaviour of the Ethereum testnet like Kovan.
 But all things you are